Dayton Daily News: History

 On August 15, 1898, James M. Cox purchased the Dayton Evening News.
 One week later, on August 22, 1898, he renamed it the Dayton Daily News.
+In 2023, the Dayton Daily News celebrated 125 years in business.

 The paper was founded with the intention of pioneering a new type of journalism, keeping weak ties to politicians and advertisers while seeking objectivity and public advocacy as primary functions.
 These goals pushed the paper in the direction of valuing the public interest.

 A Sunday edition was launched on November 2, 1913.
 In 1948, Cox purchased two morning papers, The Journal and The Herald, from the Herrick-Kumler Company.
 The next year he combined them to form The Journal-Herald.

 For the next four decades, The Journal-Herald was the conservative morning paper, and the Dayton Daily News (which had a larger circulation) was the liberal evening paper.
 The papers operated newsrooms on separate floors of the same building in downtown Dayton.
 On September 15, 1986, The Journal-Herald and the Daily News were merged to become a morning paper, the Dayton Daily News and Journal-Herald, with both names appearing on the front page.
 The Journal-Herald name last appeared on the paper's front-page flag on December 31, 1987.

 Cox was the Democratic Party's candidate for U.S. President in the election of 1920, and the city of Dayton has voted for the Democratic candidate in presidential elections ever since.
 Cox's running mate for vice president was Franklin Delano Roosevelt, who was elected president in 1932.